omerahm69/project_5/README.md

 - Clear project goal to classify cherry leaf images into Healthy or Powdery Mildew.

 Page 2: Hypothesis and Validation
    - List and explain each hypothesis.
    - Describe methods and results of validation

 Page 3: Visual Study Findings

-    It will answer business requirement 1:
+    It will answer buisness requirement 1:
    - Checkbox 1 - Difference between average and variability image
    - Checkbox 2 - Differences between average
    - Checkbox 3 - Image Montage -Leaf montage for both categories